SamJohn04/Project-Manager/README.md

 @OBJECTIVE init-specification On-Going
 ```

-The `scan` command searches for all instances of the Objective flag, and displays the status of each objective for each path group.
+The `status` command searches for all instances of the Objective flag, and displays the status of each objective for each path group.
 Each path group is recommended to only have one Objective flag per objective.

 The default Objective flag is `@OBJECTIVE`